 Te Kura does not receive additional funding for the provision of devices and connectivity.
 However, we recognise that families on limited incomes may struggle to meet the additional costs involved and have set aside funding to assist as many students in need as we can.

-If you don’t have access to the internet or a suitable device to learn on, you can apply for assistance.
+If you don’t have access to a suitable device or require financial support to pay for internet access, you can apply for assistance.
 Eligible students will receive a second-hand laptop computer and an internet subsidy of $30 per month (or an additional $30 for those in rural areas) during the school year which is paid directly into the applicant’s bank account.

 We are unable to support all of our students in this way, so eligibility for a Community Services Card or receiving a benefit are ways we can easily identify those who are most in need.
 Community Services Cards are available for low to middle income earners, with annual income thresholds that start at $49,447 for a family of two.
 More than 870,000 New Zealanders already hold one.